smoge/say-region.el/README.md

 An Emacs package that sends a selected region of text to the macOS `say` command, which reads the text out loud using the default text-to-speech voice.

--- UPDATE: there is a espeak alternative (works on linux) on the package now --
+-- UPDATE: there is an `espeak` alternative when on linux now.
+Let me know how that works. --

 ## Installation